Coup 53: Comparison to John le Carré's work

+Awards

-AwardsCoup 53 won the Audience Award for Most Popular International Documentary at the Vancouver International Film Festival.
+Coup 53 won the Audience Award for Most Popular International Documentary at the Vancouver International Film Festival.
 The film received a nomination for Best Documentary, in the British Independent Film Awards.
 Coup 53 was nominated for the Grierson Award for Best Feature Documentary at the 2019 BFI London Film Festival.
 The film won Best Documentary at the MIFF Awards in Italy in December 2020.
 The film won the Audience Award at the 14th edition of Cinéma Vérité Festival in Iran in December 2020.
 The film won the Crystal Phoenix Award for best documentary at the 39th Fajr Film Festival in Iran in February 2021.
-Walter Murch's editing won the Best Edited Documentary award at the United Nations Association Film Festival in October, 2021.
+Walter Murch's editing won the Best Edited Documentary award at the United Nations Association Film Festival in October 2021.